SAP Articles

 1. Sourcing: Strategic Sourcing, RFPs, and Auctions

-At the heart of SAP Ariba sourcing is the ability to manage sourcing events smarter and faster.
+At the core of SAP Ariba sourcing is the ability to manage sourcing events smarter and faster.
 Whether you’re issuing a Request for Proposal (RFP), running an auction, or negotiating terms, Ariba’s sourcing module lets you automate and track these processes.

 • You can set up competitive bidding events to drive better pricing.